ej-hailey/billboard-song-predictor/README.md

 #### LYRICS DATASET:

 The preprocessing and vectorization for song lyrics was a more challenging but fun part of this project.
-Because songs tend to be repetitive, I used the TF-IDF vectorizer from sklearn (as opposed to Bag of Words which would be biased towards high frequency tokens).
-Other transformations I addressed were: slang/colloquial words, vocalise, and song composition.
+Because songs tend to be repetitive, the TF-IDF vectorizer from sklearn was used (as opposed to Bag of Words which would be biased towards high-frequency tokens).
+Other transformations included slang/colloquial words, vocalise, and song composition.
 The final product was used for a logistic regression model to interpret the positive and negative coefficients (see next section "MODELING")

-Because the process above produced over 2,000 features, I created an LDA model which clusters words into topics.
-This time, I used the spaCy and gensim packages.
+Because the process above produced over 2,000 features (or unique words), an unsupervised algorithm called LDA model was run to cluster meaningful words into common topics.
+This time, spaCy and gensim packages were used instead of sklearn.

 ![lda_model](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/topic_trends.png)

-This chart shows us that:
+This chart indicated that:
 - Songs about romance and heartbreak were always popular, but they have become exponentially popular in later years.
 - On the other hand, hardcore music and songs about life are seeing a decline.
 - Explicit and Latin music have seen an uptick recently and this could be due to how music is becoming more inclusive and globalized.